 We have become so enamored with doing that we have forgotten the pure bliss and joy of being.
-Religions arise from this deep “knowing” that there is so much more to life than the physical, and this need to reconnect with being, with the timeless.
-But, unfortunately religions become corrupted by greed and the desire to control the masses and the true message gets buried in dogma and ritual.
+Religions arise from a deep “knowing” that there is so much more to life than the physical, and this need to reconnect with being, with the timeless.
+But, unfortunately religions get corrupted by greed and the desire to control the masses, so their true message and essence gets buried in dogma and ritual.
 Of course, a sincere practitioner of any religion can, I believe, find spiritual realization, but not by sticking to rigid dogma and belief structures.

-The 20 Best Spiritual Books Of All Time
+The 20 Best Spiritual Books of All Time

-Autobiography of a Yogi — Paramahansa Yogananda
+1. Autobiography of a Yogi — Paramahansa Yogananda

 Autobiography of a Yogi is a beautifully written and highly inspirational account of an exceptional life, and a profound introduction to the ancient science of Yoga and meditation.
 It is perhaps the most profoundly inspiring book that I have ever read, it is vastly entertaining whether or not you believe the stories, warmly humorous and filled with stories of extraordinary yogis and other personages.